sourcenetwork/defradb/README.md

 '
 ```

-This query obtains *all* users and returns their fields `_key, age, name, points`.
+This query obtains *all* users and returns their fields `_docID, age, name, points`.
 GraphQL queries only return the exact fields requested.

 You can further filter results with the `filter` argument.